Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 5

 Stars vs. Kraken Betting Trends

-- Dallas' 92 matches this season have finished above this game's total of 5.5 goals 47 times.
+- Dallas' games this season have gone over this matchup's total of 5.5 goals 47 times.

-- In the 26 times this season the Stars have been favored on the moneyline, they have gone 19-7 in those games.

-- The Kraken have been the underdog 23 times this season, and upset their opponent in nine, or 39.1%, of those games.
+- The Stars have been victorious in 19 of their 26 games when they were listed as a moneyline favorite this season (73.1%).

 - When it has played with moneyline odds of -200 or shorter, Dallas is 6-2 (winning 75.0% of the time).

-- Seattle has gone 5-2 when oddsmakers have listed them as underdogs of +165 or longer on the moneyline.
+- Seattle has a record of 5-2 in games when sportsbooks list the team at +165 or longer on the moneyline.

 Stars Player Props